IuliiaKonovalova/madlib_with_python/README.md

 + **Unsolved bugs**

-    - The pattern.en package does not pluralize all words correctly even if their plural.
+    - The pattern.en package does not pluralize all words correctly even if they are plural.

       - For example: word 'bus' was pluralized as 'buss'.